Seby26Dev/scriptCTF/OSINT/The_New_One2.md

 Has a very unique wishlist!
 Can you find what it's hiding?
 ```

-The pivot is realizing the wishlist is Discord's own, not Steam or Amazon.
-Opening john.hacker.doe1337's profile -> Wishlist tab shows 13 Discord Shop collectibles.
-The earlier hint, "I wish Armored Pawn was here," names a Discord Shop item — that's the nudge that the item names are the payload.
+The first step was to realize that John Doe also has a Discord user.
+The pivot is realizing the wishlist the challenge is refering is the user's Discord wishlist.

-Reading each item's name and taking the first letter, top-to-bottom / left-to-right:
+Putting each item's name in a file and taking the first letter, top-to-bottom / left-to-right revealed the flag:

 | #  | Item              | Letter |
 |----|-------------------|--------|